 “Spirit of Invention: Nineteenth-Century U.S. Patent Models from the Hagley Museum and Library”

-Exhibition Summary: The Hagley Museum and Library of Wilmington, Delaware, in partnership with Tsinghua University in Beijing and the China Association for Science and Technology (CAST), will mount a path-breaking exhibition in China in 2018.
+Hagley Museum and Library of Wilmington, Delaware, in partnership with Tsinghua University in Beijing, will present “Spirit of Invention,” a path-breaking exhibition of nineteenth-century U.S. patent models.
+This unique exhibition of invention history will travel to four cities in China in 2018.

 For more information about the exhibition, contact: